geng-haoran/Simulately/docs/2_simulators/IsaacGym.md

 - [Paper](https://arxiv.org/abs/2206.08686)

 ### DexPBT
-DexPBT implement challenging tasks for one- or two-armed robots equipped with multi-fingered hand end-effectors, including regrasping, grasp-and-throw, and object reorientation.
-And introduce a decentralized Population-Based Training (PBT) algorithm that massively amplify the exploration capabilities of deep reinforcement learning.
+DexPBT implements challenging tasks for one- or two-armed robots equipped with multi-fingered hand end-effectors, including regrasping, grasp-and-throw, and object reorientation.
+It also introduces a decentralized Population-Based Training (PBT) algorithm that massively amplifies the exploration capabilities of deep reinforcement learning.

 ![](imgs/isaacgym/dexpbt.gif)